 linked in pixel Ochsner Education

 Didactics and training experiences aim to compliment direct clinical training.
-Required didactics for fellows include every other week series on clinical issues in the practice of pediatric psychology; monthly seminar covering post-doctoral and professional practice, multicultural issues, and advanced ethics; and required reading for prerequisite knowledge as assigned by supervisor(s).
-Encouraged didactics throughout the training experience include weekly Pediatric Grand Rounds (Thursdays at noon) and Psychiatry Grand Rounds (two Tuesdays per month at noon).
+Required didactics for fellows include a monthly series on clinical issues in the practice of pediatric psychology; a monthly seminar covering post-doctoral and professional practice, multicultural and diversity issues, and advanced ethics; weekly pediatric grand rounds; and twice monthly psychiatry grand round; and required reading for prerequisite knowledge as assigned by supervisor(s).

 Depending on individual training plans, fellows can expect to participate in additional program-specific didactics, meetings, or multidisciplinary rounds.
-Some examples include Pediatric Heart Transplant Rounds, Pediatric Liver Transplant Didactics, Endocrinology Psychosocial Rounds, Bone-Marrow Transplant Rounds, Psychosocial Care Rounds.
+Some examples include Pediatric Heart Transplant Rounds, Pediatric Liver Transplant Rounds, Endocrinology Psychosocial Rounds, Oncology Psychosocial Rounds, Bone-Marrow Transplant Rounds, Single Ventricle Clinic Rounds, Intestinal Rehabilitation Clinic Rounds, and Psychosocial Care Rounds.
 Ochsner Health System also hosts conferences and training opportunities of interest to psychologists working in integrated care settings.
-A benefit of the fellowship position is a $1,500.00 stipend and 10 paid days to be used to attend conferences, workshops, and/or other trainings in order to advance professional knowledge and skills.
+A benefit of the fellowship position is a $1,500.00 stipend and 10 paid days to be used to study for and take the EPPP, complete requirements for provisional licensure and licensure, attend conferences, workshops, and/or other trainings in order to advance professional knowledge and skills.

 Fellows receive supervision by multiple faculty members throughout the fellowship year.
 Both clinical and professional development supervision occur during individual meetings with the identified supervisor(s) on a regular basis, the equivalent of no less than 1.5 hours of individual supervision per week.
 Some training experiences also involve “live” supervision during sessions with children and families or co-therapy.
 All faculty involved in the training program have medical staff appointments at Ochsner Health System and are dedicated to fostering growth into a licensed psychologist with a unique professional identity.